-With submissions to the Davies Airport Commission coming in thick and fast some readers have been in touch to ask what Heathrow’s expansion plans (see the graphic above) or even its closure would mean for the Windsor Link Railway.
-Click on an option below to read more.
+With submissions to the Davies Airport Commission coming in thick and fast some readers have been in touch to ask what Heathrow’s expansion plans or even its closure would mean for the Windsor Link Railway.

 This is Heathrow Airport Limited’s favourite option.
 Many people, however, think this is difficult because it would involve moving or over the M25.

 Interestingly, from a rail access point-of-view, it would also take the new runway over the existing Windsor line to Waterloo.
 This could make a separate westerly rail connection to Heathrow redundant because the airport boundary would already include a main line railway with links to both the Great Western line (via phase 1 of the WLR) and the southern region.
 However, if terminals 5 and 1 remain the main terminals, phase 2 of the WLR remains the best option for linking to the north and south.

 This is Heathrow’s second favourite option but again suffers from the obstacle of moving or building over the M25.

 From a rail access point-of-view, it would make the Heathrow Hub relatively more attractive.
 However, this would still be very expensive and suffers from the same problem that the direct link to Slough does, in that it does not help people to the south of the airport.
 By contrast, phase 2 of the Windsor Link Railway would still be the best and cheapest option here.

 The multi-hub option